 21st century and beyond

 At the start of the 21st century, the number of women earning degrees in the sciences was increasing in all areas except one: computer science.
-This gender gap is due in part to historical failure to recognize many women’s contributions to science as well as the comparative lack of female role models in top universities and the tech industry in general – two factors organizations such as Ada Initiative and LinuxChix are working to address.
-And we at Robert Half are proud to sponsor Women in Technology International (WITI), a professional network for females in tech.
+This gender gap is due in part to historical failure to recognize many women’s contributions to science as well as the comparative lack of female role models in top universities and the tech industry in general – two factors organizations such as LinuxChix are working to address.

 For women seeking a career in technology, there are currently plenty of opportunities.
+The WIT Network is an organization dedicated to encouraging women and girls to pursue technology careers, and help more women gain leadership positions, for example.
 And as for role models, look no further than the likes of Facebook COO Sheryl Sandberg and IBM CEO Virginia Rometty, two women who are rising to executive positions at prominent tech companies, inspiring more young women to enter the fields of technology and computer science.

-Other notable women in the tech sector include a trio of engineers responsible for the mobile redesign at Pinterest, Tracy Chou, Nadine Harik and Jennifer Tsai; Maile Ohye, Developer Programs Tech Lead at Google and frequent conference speaker; and many other tech leaders.
+Other notable women in the tech sector include a trio of engineers responsible for the mobile redesign at Pinterest, Tracy Chou, Nadine Harik and Jennifer Tsai; Maile Ohye, Senior Principal Project Manager at LinkedIn and frequent conference speaker; and many other tech leaders.

 As tech companies look to solve the talent crisis, many are already implementing initiatives to recruit more women to help them shape the future of the tech industry.